1. Before you begin

 Create a Firebase project

-- For this codelab, you don't need Google Analytics, so toggle off the Enable Google Analytics for this project option.
+- For this codelab, you do not need Google Analytics, so toggle off the Google Analytics option.

-- Wait for your project to provision, and then click Continue.
+- Click Create project, wait for your project to provision, and then click Continue.

 Upgrade your Firebase pricing plan